cFocusWeb/blanchette-website/content/franchises/tartar.en.md

 ### A success story

-TARTAR Station was born in 2017, and is already an operational location, with a second one planned to open also this year.
+Two years after the general outline of the TARTAR Station project, the first restaurant was born in February 2017.
+The two young entrepreneurs at the base of the concept join forces with the expertise of Groupe Blanchette - Master Franchisor to achieve their purpose, and create the first fast food chain specializing in tartares and poke bowls, serving its dishes on the spot, as well as for take-out and delivery.

-Starting out as an idea, the concept becomes a reality two years after the first image came into the mind of the two entrepreneurs: create the first chain of "fast food" style restaurants specialized in tartares and poke bowls, serving these dishes on location, but also, to-go and on delivery.
-In order to reach its objective, the twosome originating the concept joins forces with the Groupe Blanchette – Master Franchisor’s expertise, making their big dream a reality.
-A few months later, TARTAR Station rounds out its offer by adding an exclusive line of cold infused teas to their restaurant, LT teas.
+As soon as the first branch opened, TARTAR Station was very successful, prompting the team to open a second one in the following months.

 ### TARTAR 2.0